 September 26, 2025 - October 20, 2025

-Artist reception will be held.
+Artist reception will be held on September 27th from 3 to 5 pm.
 The public is welcome!

 I was reminded of the urgent need for fairy houses by my four grandchildren.
 After crafting houses for them, I just kept building.
 Please, the living room is filling up with these things.